Aryan51203/core/README.md

 # Introduction

 The project aims to create an app to easily & verifiably generate user reviews & ratings which are non editable and  can be used for trustable judgement of the service provided.
-We aim to to serve consumers everywhere by providing trustable reviews which allow for fair judgement and Scam Prevention.
+We aim to to serve consumers everywhere by providing trustable reviews which allow for fair judgement and scam prevention.

 We have made two facets to the app.
 A web app for registering service providers and handling business side and a Mobile App to allow users to easily access available services and add reviews.The web-app contains the business side i.e. the companies aspect.
 The phone-app is for the users of the services.